Madison, Wisconsin: Economy

-Madison's economy is marked by the sectors of tech business and state employment.

-As of late 2018, the two largest employers in the Madison Metropolitan Area were the University of Wisconsin-Madison, and Epic Systems.
-The Wisconsin state government and the University of Wisconsin Hospital and Clinics remain the two major state employers.
-Madison's economy today is evolving from a government-based economy to a consumer services and high-tech base, particularly in the health, biotech, and advertising sectors.
-Beginning in the early 1990s, the city experienced a steady economic boom and has been less affected by recession than other areas of the state.
-Underpinning the boom is the development of high-tech companies, many fostered by UW–Madison working with local businesses and entrepreneurs to transfer the results of academic research into real-world applications, especially bio-tech applications.

-Many businesses are attracted to Madison's skill base, taking advantage of the area's high level of education.
-48.2% of Madison's population over the age of 25 holds at least a bachelor's degree.
+Madison's economy is marked by the sectors of government, education, information technology and healthcare, and is supplemented by agribusiness, food and precision manufacturing in the greater Madison region.
+Many businesses are attracted to Madison's skill base, taking advantage of the area's high level of education; 48.2% of Madison's population over the age of 25 holds at least a bachelor's degree.
+The University of Wisconsin–Madison, University of Wisconsin Hospital and Clinics (UW Health), and Wisconsin state government remain the largest employers in the city, while Epic Systems is the largest private sector employer.

-State enterprises
+The Madison metropolitan area is home to multiple financial services companies, including the headquarters of the Credit Union National Association (CUNA), American Family Insurance, CUNA Mutual Group, and National Guardian Life.

+The Onion satirical newspaper, as well as the pizza chains Glass Nickel Pizza Company and Rocky Rococo, originated in Madison.

+Government and education

+As Madison is the state capital of Wisconsin, it is home to the primary offices of most state agencies.
+It also has multiple federal-level bureaus, such as the United States District Court for the Western District of Wisconsin, and government-adjacent nonprofit organizations and lobbying groups such as CatholicVote.org, the Center for Media and Democracy, Freedom From Religion Foundation, League of Wisconsin Municipalities, and MacIver Institute.
+Other non-governmental business and research associations and organizations are also based in Madison, including Advanced Media Workflow Association, International Dairy-Deli-Bakery Association, Society for Research on Nicotine and Tobacco, Soil Science Society of America, and Tavern League of Wisconsin.

-As Madison is the State Capital of Wisconsin, it is home to many Wisconsin state agencies and bureaus.
-Madison also contains the University of Wisconsin-Madison, a research institution that employs 22,365 faculty and staff.
+Madison also contains the University of Wisconsin–Madison, a research institution that employs over 25,000 faculty and staff.
+It is the official state university of Wisconsin and the flagship campus of the University of Wisconsin System.

+Biotechnology and health sciences

+Madison is home to a large biotech and health information technology scene.
+Notable companies headquartered in Madison in this field include Epic Systems, Panvera (now part of Invitrogen), Exact Sciences, and Promega.
+Arrowhead Pharmaceuticals, Thermo Fischer Scientific, pipette manufacturer Gilson, Catalent, and Fortrea have operations in the city.

 The University of Wisconsin Hospital and Clinics is an important regional teaching hospital and regional trauma center, with strengths in transplant medicine, oncology, digestive disorders, and endocrinology.
 Other Madison hospitals include St. Mary's Hospital, Meriter Hospital, and the VA Medical Center.

-Business

-The Madison metropolitan area is home to companies such as Spectrum Brands (formerly Rayovac), Trek, Alliant Energy, the Credit Union National Association (CUNA), MGE Energy, EatStreet, and Sub-Zero & Wolf Appliance.
-Insurance companies based in Madison include American Family Insurance, CUNA Mutual Group, and National Guardian Life.
-Technology companies in Madison include Broadjam, Zendesk, Full Compass Systems, Raven Software, and TDS Telecom.
+Information technology companies in Madison include Broadjam, Zendesk, Full Compass Systems, Raven Software, EatStreet, and TDS Telecom.

-Some economic growth in Madison is driven by biotech and health information technology.
-Biotech firms include Panvera (now part of Invitrogen), Exact Sciences, Promega, and Arrowhead Pharmaceuticals among others.
-The contract research organization Covance is a major employer in the city.
 Madison's community hackerspaces/makerspaces are Sector67, which serves inventors and entrepreneurs, and The Bodgery, which serves hobbyists, artists, and tinkerers.
-Start up incubators and connectors include StartingBlock, gener8tor and University Research Park.
+Start-up incubators and connectors include StartingBlock, gener8tor and the University Research Park.
 Epic Systems was based in Madison from 1979 to 2005, when it moved to a larger campus in the nearby Madison suburb of Verona.
 Other firms include Nordic, Forward Health, and Forte Research Systems.

-Oscar Mayer was a Madison fixture for decades, and was a family business for many years before being sold to Kraft Foods.
-The Onion satirical newspaper, as well as the pizza chains Rocky Rococo and the Glass Nickel Pizza Company, originated in Madison.